Skip to content

 • Minoxidil: This topical medication is often used to stimulate hair growth on the scalp and can be applied to the eyebrows to enhance thickness.

-• Microneedling and Eyebrow Tattooing: If you’re looking for cosmetic enhancements, microneedling can rejuvenate the skin and improve hair density, while eyebrow tattooing can offer a more permanent solution to reshape and fill in the eyebrows.
+• Microneedling and Eyebrow Tattooing: If you’re looking for cosmetic enhancements, microneedling can rejuvenate the skin and improve hair density.
+At the same time, eyebrow tattooing can offer a more permanent solution for reshaping and filling in the eyebrows.

 Below is a table summarising the available treatment for eyebrow hair loss depending on the underlying cause2: